xnimorz/on-hotkey/README.md

 # On-hotkey

-on-key is a small, tree-shakecable library, which simplifies the work with hotkeys on your website.
+on-key is a small, tree-shakable library, which simplifies the work with hotkeys on your website.

 Simple example:
 ```js